 The Real Cost of Self-Hosted Invoice OCR

-The open-source OCR engine is only one component of a production invoice extraction pipeline.
-The six-layer pipeline outlined earlier (PDF preprocessing, OCR execution, layout analysis, field extraction, validation, and output formatting) is the minimum scope, and every layer compounds the ongoing investment.
-Before committing engineering resources, you need a realistic picture of what that aggregate cost looks like.
+The OCR engine is only one component of a production invoice extraction pipeline.
+PDF preprocessing, OCR execution, layout analysis, field extraction, validation, and output formatting all add build and maintenance cost.

 Infrastructure Costs by Tier

-Invoice-specific tools like invoice2data and Doctr have similar CPU-based requirements, though Doctr benefits from GPU acceleration for its deep learning detection models.
+- Invoice-specific and layout-aware tools like invoice2data and docTR have similar CPU requirements, though docTR benefits from GPU acceleration.

 The Maintenance Burden Nobody Budgets For